Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Numerical Studies

+{ To ensure the well-posedness of the problem, by Theorems \ref{ZMEX} and \ref{wellpose:dominate}, we shall verify that the chosen parameters satisfy Assumptions \ref{fixedptcond} and \ref{ass:2:combined}.
+By a direct calculation, it is straightforward to verify Assumption \ref{fixedptcond}.
+On the other hand, by choosing all the matrices $\Pi_1^\mathcal{P}, \Pi_2^\mathcal{P}, \bar{\Pi}_1^\mathcal{N}, \bar{\Pi}_2^\mathcal{N}$ to be identity matrices with suitable dimensions, $\hat{\bf A}^\mathcal{N} = \text{diag}(B_\beta,A_\alpha)$, and it can be verified that Assumption \ref{Fullcond2} (resp.
+Assumption \ref{Fullcond2:Nash}) is fulfilled for the Pareto (resp.
+Nash) game.
+To apply the comparison result in Theorem \ref{thm:compare} for Model \ref{degeneratedmodel}, we also need Assumption \ref{ass:compare}, which can again be verified by direct calculations. }

-Figure \ref{fig:CTG_D1} shows the plot of the difference of the cost-to-go functions between the Nash and the Pareto game with the parameters \eqref{eq:num:compare:1} and $\eta_1 = \pm5$.
+Figure \ref{fig:CTG_D1} shows the plot of the difference of the cost-to-go functions between the Nash and the Pareto games with the parameters \eqref{eq:num:compare:1} and $\eta_1 = \pm5$.
 In particular, we observe that the Pareto game between leaders renders a lower cost-to-go function when $\eta_1=5$, since the interests of both leaders and the followers align with each other.
 However, this advantage is offset by an excessively negative $\eta_1$, and a smaller cost-to-go function is observed under the Nash game when $\eta_1=-5$.
-Specifically, the Nash game between leaders are more favourable to leaders when $\eta_1< -3.7767$; see Figure \ref{fig:DJ1}, which plots the differences of the optimal cost functional (i.e., $t=0$) with respect to $\eta_1$.
+Specifically, the Nash game between leaders are more favourable to leaders when $\eta_1< { -0.9731}$; see Figure \ref{fig:DJ1}, which plots the differences of values of the optimal cost functionals with respect to $\eta_1$.
 This verifies Statement 1) of Theorem \ref{thm:compare}.
-In the same figure, we observe that under \eqref{eq:num:compare:2}, the Pareto game is favourable to followers only when $\eta_1<-3.4089$, since the two leaders have conflicting interests.
-This agrees with out findings in Statement 2) of Theorem \ref{thm:compare}.
+In the same figure, we observe that under \eqref{eq:num:compare:2}, the Pareto game is favourable to followers only when $\eta_1<{ -0.9030}$, since the two leaders have conflicting interests.
+This agrees with {our} findings in Statement { 3}) of Theorem \ref{thm:compare}.